zainabmelh/guide-articles/articles/Certificates/use-responsive-design-with-bootstrap-fluid-containers/index.md

 ---
-title: "Use Responsive Design with Bootstrap Fluid Containers"
+title: Use Responsive Design with Bootstrap Fluid Containers
-parent: "certificates-guide"
 ---
 Bootstrap will figure out how wide your screen is and respond by resizing your HTML elements - hence the name Responsive Design.

 With responsive design, there is no need to design a mobile version of your website.
 It will look good on devices with screens of any width.